 Students pursuing the Master of Science in Management Science (MS MSc) degree program are required to complete one semester credit hour of MAS 6102 Professional Development course (except specialized Executive Education programs).
 In addition, knowledge of calculus is required and students who have not completed an undergraduate calculus course may satisfy the prerequisite by completing OPRE 6303 Quantitative Foundations in Business.
 Degree credit is not earned for program prerequisites, however, the grade achieved in prerequisites will count toward the student's grade-point average (GPA).
 All program prerequisites must be satisfied within the first semester of graduate study as a degree-seeking student.

 Students must satisfactorily complete the following core courses.

 or BUAN 6320 Database Foundations for Business Analytics

 NOTE: Students pursuing Business Analytics concentration must choose BUAN 6320 instead of MIS 6320.

 Elective Courses: 24 semester credit hours

-As a highly flexible program, students may customize and choose their own course of study by selecting a variety of masters courses and tracks offered by JSOM to satisfy the elective requirements, including an international trip.
-Students are not required but are encouraged to focus on a specific or a combination of tracks (see samples below) to gain in-depth knowledge in a specific business area.
+As a highly flexible program, students may customize and choose their own course of study by selecting a variety of master's-level courses from any unrestricted course/prefix or catalog year offered within JSOM to satisfy the elective requirements.
+Students are encouraged to focus in a concentration (optional) to obtain an in-depth knowledge in a specific business area depending on their interests.

 Finance: Students can prepare for careers in corporate finance, investment management, or the management of financial institutions.
 Courses in this area emphasize creative solutions to business financing problems, the development of value maximizing investment and financing strategies, and the analysis and management of fixed income and equity investments.
 Students may choose to concentrate in either corporate financial planning or the analysis of financial securities and investment portfolios.